The works were substantially completed and the High Street opened to through traffic on 3 September 2015.

 Thank you to all those who were able to attend our public exhibition from 22 to 24 November 2012.
 We received over 150 responses and a large number of helpful comments.
 The schedule of the responses is available below.

 The Parish Council commissioned the consultants Stilwell Partnership to carry out a full detail design of the Improvements Scheme.
-The Scheme is subject to the technical approval of the Highway Authority (West Sussex County Council) and then it can proceed to implementation.
-The total cost of the Scheme is estimated to be around £150,000 and the funding is expected to be a combination of contributions from the Parish Council, the County Council, and 's106' funds which come from the new developments in the village.
+The Scheme was subject to the technical approval of the Highway Authority (West Sussex County Council) before its implementation.
+The funding for the £150,000 cost was a combination of contributions from the Parish Council, the County Council, and 's106' funds which came from the new developments in the village.

 Please check with notes of the latest meetings of our Traffic and Parking Working Group to see the details.